-9.15 Summary and overview of hog and pig farms and value of sales value.
+9.15 Summary and overview of hog and pig farms and value of sales county level on value of sales cannot be disclosed, the aggregated values at the regional level cannot be effectively compared to the state aggregated value.
 Due to the small number of hog farmers in Baca, Bent, Costilla, and Kiowa Counties the total value of swine sales of each respective county has been supressed from the regional assessment to avoid disclosing information about specific hog farmers in those counties.
 Despite this, a regional comparison among the other nine remaining counties for the most recent data must suffice.